 Hi, Mallory!
 Tell us a bit about yourself.

 I am a 30-something mother of two little souls and a wife to one not-so-little soul.
-I love travel and wine, books and wine, human connection and wine … pretty much anything with wine.
-I also enjoy yoga and an active, “raw” lifestyle.
+I love human connection, going deep with those I meet and the magic that cultivates from being vulnerable with one another.

 What about your business?